DataDog/datadog-cdk-constructs/README.md

 - [Video Introducing CDK by AWS with Demo](https://youtu.be/ZWCvNFUN-sU)
 - [CDK Concepts](https://youtu.be/9As_ZIjUGmY)

+## Repository Structure

+In this repository, the folders `v1` and `v2` correspond to the packages `datadog-cdk-constructs` and `datadog-cdk-contructs-v2`.
+Each can be treated as a separate project (they are separate projen projects with separate dependencies, config files, tests, and scripts).

+Additionally, there is a `common` folder that contains shared logic common to both `v1` and `v2` packages.
+This is done by soft-linking a `common` folder within `v1/src` and `v2/src` to the `common` folder in the root of the repository.

 ## Using Projen

-This AWS CDK Construct Library uses Projen to maintain project configuration files such as the `package.json`, `.gitignore`, `.npmignore`, etc. Most of the configuration files will be protected by Projen via read-only permissions.
-In order to change these files, edit the `.projenrc.js` file then run `npx projen` to synthesize the new changes.
+The `v1` and `v2` Datadog CDK Construct Libraries both use Projen to maintain project configuration files such as the `package.json`, `.gitignore`, `.npmignore`, etc. Most of the configuration files will be protected by Projen via read-only permissions.
+In order to change these files, edit the `.projenrc.js` file within `v1` or `v2` folders, then run `npx projen` (while in `v1` or `v2`) to synthesize the new changes.
 Check out [Projen][13] for more details.

 ## Opening Issues